 Even if you don’t have IBD, you could still have inflammation in your gut that is driving systemic inflammation and mental health decline.

 The Standard American Diet is a recipe for leaky gut and mental health symptoms

 The Standard American diet can drive leaky gut through two main mechanisms.

 - First, the SAD is very low in fermentable fibers.
 Fermentable fibers are crucial for building a healthy microbiome and building a strong intestinal barrier.
 A diverse microbiome is critical to maintaining the tight junctions between the cells lining the gut, which ensures gut lining integrity.

 Not enough fiber can also change the pH environment of the gut, making it a more ripe environment for pathogenic or opportunistic overgrowths.

-- Second, the SAD is overflowing with inflammatory processed foods that drive inflammation in the GI tract leading to leaky gut!
-Gluten, refined seed oils, pesticide especially glyphosate and GMOs can all add fuel to the intestinal fire.
+- Second, the SAD is overflowing with inflammatory processed foods that drive inflammation in the GI tract leading to a leaky gut!
+Gluten, refined seed oils, pesticide especially glyphosate, and GMOs can all add fuel to the intestinal fire.

 Depletion of good gut bugs and diversity will negatively impact your mental health.
 If you do go on a restricted fiber diet like Low FODMAP, I would have a plan in place to reintroduce foods.

 Nutrient deficiencies can lead to depression and anxiety

 Another potential factor in how SIBO and other gut imbalances can drive mental health symptoms is the development of nutrient deficiencies.
 Pathogens and gut imbalances can disrupt digestion and absorption of nutrients.
 Certain pathogens and microbes can also steal your nutrients to fuel themselves especially B12 and iron (pesky thieving bugs).